Shalyne-K/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-List local variables, env variables and functions
+Create a new local variable